prajapati-parth/blog/src/pages/articles/2019-09-22-minimal-react/index.md

   - minimal-react
   - cli
   - boilerplate
-previous:
-  - Creating a Hello World React application from scratch
-  - /react-hello-world
-  - blueGradient
 next:
   - Static page in Gatsby
   - /static-page-in-gatsby
   - pinkGradient
 ---

-Considering React and React Native, [create-react-app](https://facebook.github.io/create-react-app) and [react-native-cli](https://www.npmjs.com/package/react-native-cli) are far more popular tools than any other to get started with a basic application, yet I created [minimal-react](https://www.npmjs.com/package/minimal-react) that serve different purposes.
+Considering React and React Native, <a target="_blank" href="https://facebook.github.io/create-react-app">create-react-app</a> and <a target="_blank" href="https://www.npmjs.com/package/react-native-cli">react-native-cli</a> are far more popular tools than any other to get started with a basic application, yet I created <a target="_blank" href="https://www.npmjs.com/package/minimal-react">minimal-react</a> that serve different purposes.

-I needed something that would kick-in fast, would have less dependencies, would have a simple architecture and be easy to understand and modify for someone getting started. [minimal-react](https://www.npmjs.com/package/minimal-react) is one such tool.
+I needed something that would kick-in fast, would have less dependencies, would have a simple architecture and be easy to understand and modify for someone getting started. <a target="_blank" href="https://www.npmjs.com/package/minimal-react">minimal-react</a> is one such tool.

 Let’s look at some of the features that minimal-react offers and the upcoming changes in it.
 # Less dependencies